Effective July 26, 2023

 - Domain Information/WHOIS Database: Under ICANN and domain registry requirements, we maintain a public WHOIS database with personal and other contact information about the owners of the domains which we manage.

 - Updates of WHOIS Registries: We are also required to provide updates of domain owner information to the third-party registries for the purpose of providing publicly searchable databases of domain ownership.
-We also search those databases in connection with our brand protection services to identify suspected bad actor owners of domains being unlawfully used to commit fraud, sell counterfeit goods, or the like in violation of our customers’ brand rights.
+We also search those databases in connection with our brand protection services to identify the owners of domains suspected of being unlawfully used to commit fraud, sell counterfeit goods, or the like in violation of our customers’ brand rights.

 - Employees and Prospective Employees and Contractors: We collect names, emails, telephone numbers and other personal information from our employees, contractors, and candidates for employment for the purpose of employing, contracting with, or evaluating such individuals.